Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Apache whip

 Not to be confused with the [behind-the-back whip].

+Start in an [open] position.
 Same on 1 and 2, but on 3 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a [weird handshake].
 [Watch video.](https://m.youtube.com/watch?v=fVUUG6ny4vI&pp=ygUbd2VzdCBjb2FzdCBzd2luZyB3ZWlyZCB3aGlw)

 Paraphrased advice from Damon D'Amico: